hopsoft/universalid/README.md

 > :bulb: **Modification Timestamp**: The `mtime` is detected and captured the moment a UID is built or created.

-The primary benefit of this approach is that it allows developers to manage different versions of serialized data effectively...
+Fingerprints allow developers to manage different versions of serialized data effectively...**without the need for custom versioning**.
-**without the need for custom versioning solutions**.
-Whenever the class definition changes, the mtime updates, resulting in a different fingerprint for new serializations.
+Whenever the class definition changes, the mtime updates, resulting in a different fingerprint.
-This is especially useful in scenarios where the data format might evolve over time, such as in long-lived applications or systems with persistent serialized data.
+This is especially useful in scenarios where the data format evolves over time, such as in long-lived applications.

 <details>
   <summary><b>How to Use Fingerprinting</b>... ▾</summary>